-Fort hotels are historical hotels with a large fort that was once used as an army post.
-Its large protective walls are sturdy enough for a hotel, and usually feature ocean or lake views outside, cliff tops and wide stargazing views.
+Fort hotels are historic hotels with a large fort once used as an army post.
+Its large protective walls are sturdy enough for a hotel and usually feature ocean or lake views outside, cliff tops, and expansive stargazing views.
 Forts are sometimes named after army leaders and remain decorated in the style of yesterday, with cotton sheets, gold fixtures, and rock swimming pools.

 After staying at the RAAS Jodhpur, you may think RAAS stands for “Really Amazing Accommodations - Seriously!” after staying at the RAAS Jodhpur.
 Located in the northeastern quarter of India’s famous “Blue City”, the RAAS Jodhpur is a true treasure for all who stay.
 With 40 rooms and suites, guests …

 Alila means “surprise” in Sanskrit, and you can expect many of those during your stay.
-Beginning with the fact that your 5-star boutique hotel is actually a 230-year old fortress!
+Beginning with the fact that your 5-star boutique hotel is actually a 230-year-old fortress!
 Rajasthan is famous for its spectacular hill forts, many crowded with tourists all year long.
-Luckily, you can get a …
+Luckily, you can get a piece …

 No Man’s Fort is a place for someone who wants to get away from it all... and have it all.
 Impossible?
 Well, this private island resort outside Portsmouth is one of Britain’s most secluded hotels, but it might also be one of its most entertaining with five bars, a cabaret …